KKarc/KKarc/README.md

 - 👋 Hi, I'm Kris
 - 👀 I’m interested in advocating for data automation and governance in commercial teams
-- 🌱 I’m currently learning data engineering and architecture
+- 🌱 I’m currently learning data engineering and architecture, already having hands-on experience in visualization tools - Tableau and PowerBI + intermediate Python

 <!---